10 Learning Traits that Drive Academic Outcomes

 June 21, 2019

 Complex reasoning is the ability to analyze information and solve complicated problems.
 When students use reasoning skills, they are thinking through ideas in a logical way to arrive at a conclusion.
 This is often referred to as “higher order thinking.”
-Don’t be surprised if you have a child who is strong in one area of reasoning but not in another.
-That’s why we often see inconsistent learners.
+Don’t be surprised if you have a student who is strong in one area of reasoning but not in another.
+Most students show a significant difference in these skills and that inconsistency can be the biggest source of confusion and frustration for teachers, parents, and students alike.

 Verbal reasoning is the ability to understand language-based information.
 Biggest impact: all subjects when reading, writing or speaking.
 Greatest predictor of overall academic achievement.
 Learn more about verbal reasoning.